 There is no specific age when a child should move to a single bed, it all depends on the child.
 Typically, most toddlers transition to a bed between 18 months and three years, however, it can differ.
 You’ll likely be able to tell when your child is ready for a single bed as they will start climbing out of their cot.

-When you do transition your child to a single bed be sure to put a guard rail on their bed to prevent them rolling out of bed; they’ll be used to the side of the cot being there, or even a low style bed which sits on the floor so there is no danger of falling out of bed.
+When you do transition your child to a kid’s single bed be sure to put a guard rail on their bed to prevent them from rolling out of bed.
+They’ll be used to the side of the cot being there, or even a low style bed that sits on the floor so there is no danger of falling out of bed.
 If you feel your child is too small for a full-size single bed, you can opt for a toddler bed which is slightly smaller and less overwhelming.

 Safety is fundamental when it comes to children’s furniture of any kind; which is why at Room to Grow we make safety our priority.
 All our beds are tested in line with European safety standards and comply with British Standards.
 In addition to this, all materials, fabric and wood used are safe and non-toxic.